X4X5/papermariodeluxe/README.md

 Q: Do you want help?

-A: At the moment, no. I'll manage on my own for now.
+A: I've got all the help I need right now, thanks.